-Suppose an artist exhibits an essay in an art exhibition (like a print might be exhibited).
-The pages are simply laid out flat in reading order behind glass within a frame.
-The spectator is intended to read the essay "straight," like a notice might be read, but because the essay is mounted in an art ambience it is implied that the object (paper with print upon it) carries conventional visual art content.
-The
+follows: Suppose an artist exhibits an essay in an art exhibition (like a print might be exhibited).
+The pages are simply liad out flat in reading order behind glass within a frame.
+The operator is intered for read the early "Virigide", like a notice might be read, but because the essay is mounted in an at ambience it is implied that the object (paper with point upon it) garrier conventional vanish at content.
+The spectator being puzzled at not ready being abit to graps my direct visual art ratio out maning that to read it (as a solite engible bread).
+It